News & Research

 How to Switch Antidepressants Without Losing Your Mind

-Your prescriber said "we'll cross-taper" and gave you a schedule on a Post-it note.
-Here's what's actually happening in your brain during the switch.
+Your prescriber said we will cross-taper and gave you a schedule on a Post-it note.
+Here is what is actually happening in your brain during the switch.

 Switching MedicationsCross-Tapering